glampert/parse-utils/README.md

 Code was adapted from the lexer used by the id Tech 4 engine and the DOOM 3 game [(available here)](https://github.com/id-Software/DOOM-3-BFG/blob/master/neo/idlib/Lexer.h).

 `preprocessor.hpp` contains a (mostly) feature-complete preprocessor for C-like languages.
-It supports include files, conditional directives, macro constants, function-like macros, variadic macros and the `$eval()` extension to resolve simple arithmetical and logical expressions.
+It supports include files, conditional directives, macro constants, function-like macros, variadic macros and the `$eval()` extension capable of resolving simple arithmetical and logical expressions.
 This class is loosely based on `idParser` from id Tech 4.

 The C++ classes are header only and self contained.
 You have to include the `.hpp` in one source file and define `XYZ_IMPLEMENTATION` to generate the implementation code in that source file.
 After that, the header can be used as a normal C++ header.
 This is in the same spirit of the [stb](https://github.com/nothings/stb) libraries.

-Check `tests/` directory for usage examples and test code.
+See the `tests/` directory for usage examples and test code.

 ### License